| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 arguments, but they must be unnamed arguments (i.e., must be passed

-) and must return a logical or numeric vector
+without the =) and must return a logical or numeric vector

 suitable for indexing the edge list.
 Multiple filtering arguments